EN | |

 • Peptic ulcers

-• Upper gastrointestinal bleeding (tarry stool)
+• Upper gastrointestinal bleeding (tar-like stool)

 • Suspected upper gastrointestinal malignancy